SW-Retail/rest-api/README.md

-# A simple  SW-Retail REST API PHP client
+# SW-Retail REST API PHP client

 This file provides a simple client for the SW-Retail REST-API in PHP.
 For more information about SW-Retail, visit https:/www.swretail.nl.